kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 30: December 22, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Finished the Git + Github section and the NPM + NPM Scripts section as well.

+**Thoughts**: This course is the best one I've taken so far.
+It has a lot of resources and it goes beyond the expected, I've been learning some technical skills and also about workflow and other non-so-technical skills.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/2f34d45812eda096a0047bdaa72249b63282b7d4)

+---

 ### Day 29: December 21, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Continued the Git + Github section.